PaulSMilne/wk4d3-homework-music_library/music_library_start_point/music_library_lab.md

 Create routes for albums and artists:

-- Index
+x- Index
-- New
+x- New
-- Create
+x- Create
-- Show
+x- Show

 ## Extensions

 These are extension revision topics and do not need to be completed:

-- Create Update and Delete pages for albums / artists
-- Add images for albums
+x- Create Update and Delete pages for albums / artists x- Add images for albums
 - Add some CSS
 - Create 'library' route to show all artists and albums!